 While one or two nights of sleep deprivation won’t affect your health long term—even though it feels miserable in the short term—chronic lack of sleep can result in a wide range of sleep deprivation symptoms that can negatively impact almost all aspects of your waking life.

 Why is sleep important?
 The short answer is that sleep is a time for your body to restore itself.
 Rest is necessary to help regulate, repair, or refresh everything from your central nervous system to your muscles to your brain.
 The effects of poor sleep are often brushed aside by those who feel pressured by social, academic, or work obligations, or even just lured into a phone or television binge.
-If you’re someone who doesn’t sleep enough, you’re not alone: about one-third of adult Americans regularly get less than 7 hours of sleep a night, according to the most recent numbers released by the CDC.
+If you’re someone who doesn’t sleep enough, you’re not alone: about one-third of adult Americans regularly get less than 7 hours of sleep a night, according to the most recent numbers released by Gallup.